ShyamGadde/kata-scraper/katas/geometry-basics-distance-between-points-in-2d/README.md

 Write a function calculating distance between `Point a` and `Point b`.

+Input coordinates fit in range `$ -50 \leqslant x,y \leqslant 50 $`.
 Tests compare expected result and actual answer with tolerance of `1e-6`.